 Do not repay evil with evil or insult with insult, but with blessing, because to this you were called so that you may inherit a blessing.
 (1 Peter 3:9)

-What does it mean to love your enemies?One of Jesus' most challenging commands is to love your enemies.
-But it's hard to know how to love your enemy.
+Jesus said to love your enemies, but that’s a hard thing to do.
 Read this free online Bible study on how to love your enemies for practical, life-giving tips.